 Whether you’re cruising down the highway or working on a restoration project, music can help you focus on the task at hand.
 It can block out distractions and help you stay focused on what you’re doing.

-So, if you’re embarking on a classic car restoration project, including some tunes in your toolkit!
+So, if you’re embarking on a classic car restoration project, include some tunes in your toolkit!
 Not only will they help keep you stay focused, but they’ll also make the whole process a lot more enjoyable.

 Many people may not see the connection between music and classic cars, but there is a strong connection.
 Music can create a nostalgic feeling that can make driving your classic car feel even more special.